inkognitro/oas-tszod-gen/README.md

 > app to benefit from automatic caching.
 There are lots of articles out there which discuss things like
 > [Axios Vs Fetch](https://blog.logrocket.com/axios-vs-fetch-best-http-requests/).

+## System requirements
+In case of using the code output of this generator on the backend side, please make sure to run your app with `node >= 10.0.0` to include `URLSearchParams` support.

 ## Generator: Setup and usage
 First, install the package as a dev dependency:
 ```